 The phenomenal rise of Microsoft Teams

 Described by Microsoft as the fastest-growing business app in its history, Teams is one of the most elegant collaboration platforms around.
-Since the pandemic, many Orange Business Services customers have adopted Teams to stay close to homeworkers and, in the process, retiring expensive phone systems and moving their telephony to the cloud over Microsoft Teams Direct Routing.
+Since the pandemic, many Orange Business customers have adopted Teams to stay close to homeworkers and, in the process, retiring expensive phone systems and moving their telephony to the cloud over Microsoft Teams Direct Routing.